tokio-rs/website-next/content/tokio/tutorial/async.md

 }
 ```

 This runs the async block.
-A `MyFuture` instance is created with the requested
+A `Delay` instance is created with the requested
 delay and is awaited on.
 However, our implementation so far as a major **flaw**.
 Our executor never goes to sleep.
 The executor continuously loops **all**
 spawned futures and polls them.
 Most of the time, the futures will not be ready